Diseases We Treat

 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
 High blood glucose can damage nerves throughout the body.
 Diabetic neuropathy most commonly affects the nerves in the legs and feet.

 Depending on which nerves are affected, symptoms of diabetic neuropathy include pain and numbness in the legs, feet, and hands.
-It can also cause problems in the digestive system, urinary tract, blood vessels and heart.
+It can also cause problems with the digestive system, urinary tract, blood vessels, and heart.
 For some people, symptoms are mild.
 However, in other cases, diabetic neuropathy can be quite painful and disabling.

 Peripheral neuropathy

 This type of neuropathy may also be called distal symmetric peripheral neuropathy.
 It is the most common type of diabetic neuropathy.
-It affects the feet and legs first, followed by the hands and arms.
-The signs and symptoms of peripheral neuropathy usually worsen at night.
-Among them are the following:
+It first affects the feet and legs, followed by the hands and arms.
+Signs and symptoms of peripheral neuropathy typically worsen at night.
+These include:

 When should you consult a doctor?